2004 Major League Baseball postseason: (1) New York Yankees vs. (3) Minnesota Twins

 In a rematch of the previous year's series, the Yankees once again defeated the Twins to return to the ALCS for the seventh time in the past nine years.

 Johan Santana pitched seven innings of shutout baseball as he outdueled New York’s Mike Mussina in a 2–0 Twins victory in Game 1.
 Game 2 was an offensive shootout that went into extra innings - the Twins took the lead in the top of the twelfth thanks to a solo home run from Torii Hunter, but in the bottom of the inning, the Yankees tied the game, and then won thanks to a sacrifice fly from Hideki Matsui that scored Derek Jeter, evening the series headed to Minneapolis.
 Game 3 was all Yankees, as they erased an early deficit to win 8–4 and take the series lead.
 In Game 4, the Twins led 5–2 in the top of the eighth, until Rubén Sierra hit a three-run home run to force extra innings.
 In the top of the eleventh, Alex Rodriguez scored off a wild pitch from Kyle Lohse which put the Yankees in the lead for good.
 Mariano Rivera retired the Twins 1-2-3 in the bottom of the eleventh to close out the series.

-The Twins would not win another postseason game until 2023, in which they swept the Toronto Blue Jays in the American League Wild Card round.
+The Twins would not win another postseason game until 2023.